meduzen/cachemap/README.md

 ### `CacheMap.pull`

-`CacheMap.pull` retrieves an item from the cache and then delete the item.
-If the item is not found, it returns `undefined`.
+`CacheMap.pull` retrieves an entry and deletes it from the cache.
+If the entry is not found, `undefined` is returned.

 ```js
 cache.add('draft article', 'Lorem drafting ipsum all the things')